Color Mixing Game

 Layout & Architecture

-The interface is split into two halves.
+I split the interface into two halves.
 An SVG illustration on the left serves as the canvas, and a p5.js sketch on the right acts as the palette.
 The two systems run separately but share one color state.
 Colors mixed on the p5.js side become the fill values applied to SVG shapes on click.

 Layout and Architecture — SVG canvas on the left, p5.js palette on the right